GabOnTrash/Vulkan-Spinning-Cube/README.md

 # Vulkan-Spinning-Cube

 This project is a minimal C++20 application that demonstrates how to render a rotating 3D cube using the Vulkan graphics API.
 It is designed for educational purposes and as a starting point for more complex Vulkan-based applications.
+It needs some more bug corrections, caused by the incorrect handle of the `fences` and `semaphores`.
+It still runs, but it might crush as i said earlier.

 ---